Special Educational Needs

 Our aim is to develop each child emotionally, physically, intellectually, spirituality and socially so that all are able to reach their individual goals and are prepared for the next stage in their learning journey.
 In order to make access to the whole curriculum a reality for all pupils, we foster an ethos in which positive attitudes to gender equality, cultural diversity and special needs of all kinds are actively promoted, allowing our children to progress and learn within their own unique ability.

 In order to support our children within their learning journey many steps are taken to provide personalised provision allowing all to succeed.
 All of our dedicated teachers recognise the importance of a multi-sensory approach to learning to address the varied learning needs of all children whilst identifying some children have barriers to learning that mean they have special needs and require additional support.
-This is where support from the SENCO team can be provided.

 Roles and Responsibilities of the Special Educational Needs Coordinator